 7. What can you do in Chase?

-Memorial Park offers a public beach and wharf to enjoy the mountain and water views along with a variety of water activities, including kayaking, boating and swimming.
+Memorial Park features a public beach and wharf, offering visitors stunning mountain and water views, as well as a range of water activities, including kayaking, boating, and swimming.

-Find waterfalls along Chase Creek.
-The trail to the falls is a short walk from the Chase Creek Falls parking lot just outside of town.
+There are waterfalls along Chase Creek.
+The trail to the falls is a short walk from the Chase Creek Falls parking lot, just outside of town.

-Learn about Indigenous culture of the Secwepemc people
+Learn about the Indigenous culture of the Secwepemc people

 • Take part in a traditional Smudging Ceremony

-• Learn about different types of plants still in use today for medicines and food on the Ethnobotany tour.
+• Discover the various types of plants still used today for medicinal purposes and food on the Ethnobotany tour.

 Learn about and celebrate Indigenous culture of the Secwepemc people with an Ethnobotany tour at the Quaaout Lodge & Spa at Talking Rock Golf Resort at Little Shuswap Lake in Chase